 Disabled means any medically determinable physical or mental condition that prevents the child from engaging in self-sustaining employment.
-The disability must begin while the child is covered under the plan and before the child attains the limiting age.
+The child must be covered under the plan and the disability must begin before the child attains the limiting age.
 You must submit satisfactory proof of the disability and dependency through your plan administrator to BCBSTX within 31 days following the child's attainment of the limiting age.
 As a condition to the continued coverage of a child as a Disabled dependent beyond the limiting age, BCBSTX may require periodic certification of the child's physical or mental condition but not more frequently than annually after the two-year period following the child's attainment of the limiting age.